 Do you really want to trust someone you have never met in-person with your property investment?

 Our guess is no!
 Who’s to say that the property manager you hired isn’t going to take you for a ride?
-In this day and age, it has never been easier to commit fraudulent acts and deceive others.
-Perhaps the person you have been in contact with does not actually work for a legitimate property management company, or maybe they are actually a one-man-show who works out of his/her basement, and you are there first potential client!
+In this day and age, it has never been easier to commit fraudulent acts and deceives others.
+Perhaps the person you have been in contact with does not actually work for a legitimate property management company, or maybe they are actually a one-man-show who works out of his/her basement, and you are there, first potential client!
 So many unanswered questions remain when you choose to not meet with a potential property manager in-person.

-You have finally made headway and decided which property managers you want to move forward with in the interview process.
+You have finally made headway and decided which property managers you want to move forward within the interview process.
 Now, it is important to protect your investment – one of the easiest ways to do so is by asking a lot of questions.
 To ensure this is the property manager you have been looking for, we suggest to hone in on the following questions:

 - How long has the property management company you work for been in business?